mcejp/bmboot/doc/questions.rst

    - it is not exactly what EL3 was meant for

    Decision: **use EL1 and EL3**, because these are supported by the SDK.
+   EL0 and EL1 might make more sense in theory, but would be more work to implement.